apache/maven-site/content/markdown/repository/layout.md

 2. [HTTP/1.1 Reason-Phrase](https://www.w3.org/Protocols/rfc2616/rfc2616-sec6.html) is used to provide extended message when artifact access is rejected by remote repository.
 This usage of Reason-Phrase is nowadays legacy and is removed in HTTP/2, [MNG-6795](https://issues.apache.org/jira/browse/MNG-6795) is open to create a replacement.

-## Extensions and Classifiers

-Obviously, `${groupId}`, `${artifactId}` and `${version}` are defined in `pom.xml`.
-But what about `${classifier}` and `${extension}`, how are they defined?

-Classifier and Extension definition is completely different at artifact publication and usage times:

-- **At artifact publication time**: Extensions and classifiers are defined by plugins that create the artifacts and attach them for publication.
-Some plugins provide configuration parameters to be able to override some default values.
-For example, [Maven JAR Plugin's `jar:jar` goal](/plugins/maven-jar-plugin/jar-mojo.html) by default produces an artifact with empty classifier and `jar` extension, and the `classifier` goal parameter can be used to define another classifier (there is no parameter to override extension).

-- **At artifact usage time**: Artifact usage happens through dependencies definition in `pom.xml`.
-Defining [`<dependency>`'s `<type>`](/ref/current/maven-model/maven.html#class_dependency) is what defines the initial extensions and classifier (by default, Maven considers a dependency type to be `jar`): see [default artifact handlers](/ref/current/maven-core/artifact-handlers.html) to see what default types exist and how they are bound to extensions and classifiers values.
-After that, you can also define `<dependency>`'s `<classifier>` to override default classifier defined by the dependency type.